06/08/23 | Court Denies Amazon and Apple’s Motion to Dismiss Price-Fixing Claims

 ABOUT THE APPLE & AMAZON PRICE-FIXING

-An investigation has revealed that Amazon and Apple agreed to limit the number of sellers of Apple products via Amazon.com, effectively lowering competition for sales and competition of iPhone and iPad prices.
-While some third-party sellers have operated in tandem, we believe that this organized agreement severely decreased companies on Amazon’s marketplace selling Apple’s iPhones and iPads, leading to antitrust price-fixing conditions.
+According to the lawsuit, Amazon and Apple agreed to limit the number of sellers of Apple products via Amazon.com, effectively lowering competition for sales and inflating iPhone and iPad prices.
+We believe that this alleged organized agreement severely decreased the number of companies on Amazon’s marketplace selling Apple’s iPhones and iPads, leading to artificially inflated prices.

-Many Apple sellers disappeared from the platform in 2019, and even many legacy products continuously sold before and after 2019 were apparently “relisted” under different ASINs.
-Internally conducted studies show unusually high-priced maximum offers immediately following January 2019, compared to lower price offers that preceded 2019.
+Many Apple sellers disappeared from the platform in 2019, and even many legacy products continuously sold before and after 2019 were apparently “relisted” under different Amazon Standard Identification Numbers.
+Internally conducted studies show unusually high-priced maximum offers immediately following Jan.
+2019, compared to lower price offers that preceded 2019.

 YOUR CONSUMER RIGHTS

-We believe Apple and Amazon intentionally colluded to raise prices for consumers, and their behavior violates your consumer rights.
-Apple already charges its customers a premium, high price for the devices it manufactures and sells, and Amazon touts its marketplace as a fair online retail experience for all.
-By orchestrating this scheme to lower the number of sellers, decrease competition and increase prices, Amazon and Apple have unfairly rigged the market against consumers, and you deserve reimbursement under the law.
-Our antitrust team will fight for your rights to damages against these companies.
+Attorneys believe Apple and Amazon intentionally colluded to raise prices for consumers, and their behavior likely violates your consumer rights.
+Attorneys say Apple already charges its customers a premium price for the devices it manufactures and sells, and Amazon touts its marketplace as a fair online retail experience for all.
+The lawsuit states that by agreeing to lower the number of sellers of Apple products, and consequently decreasing competition, Amazon and Apple have unfairly rigged the market against consumers.
+Hagens Berman believes you deserve reimbursement under the law, and our antitrust team will fight for your rights to damages against these companies.

 TOP CONSUMER-RIGHTS FIRM

-Hagens Berman is one of the most successful consumer litigation law firms in the U.S. and has achieved more than $320 billion in settlements for consumers in lawsuits against technology corporations, device makers and others.
-Hagens Berman won a suit against Apple and various publishing companies that settled for a total $560 million on behalf of purchasers of e-books who had been forced to pay artificially high prices.
-The firm has also filed other High Tech cases involving price-fixing against Amazon that are pending in court currently.
-Your claim will be handled by experts in consumer price-fixing law.
+Hagens Berman is one of the most successful consumer litigation law firms in the U.S. and has achieved settlements valued at more than $320 billion for plaintiffs.
+Hagens Berman achieved a combined $616 million settlement in an antitrust lawsuit against Apple and various publishing companies on behalf of purchasers of e-books.
+Our firm has also filed other high tech cases involving price-fixing against Amazon that are pending in court.
+Your claim will be handled by experts in price-fixing law.

 NO COST TO YOU

-There is no cost or fee whatsoever involved in joining this action.
+In no case will any class member ever be asked to pay any out-of-pocket sum.
 In the event Hagens Berman or any other firm obtains a settlement that provides benefits to class members, the court will decide a reasonable fee to be awarded to the legal team for the class.
-In no case will any class member ever be asked to pay any out-of-pocket sum.

 CASE TIMELINE